Alignak-monitoring/alignak/doc/source/08_configobjects/arbiter.rst

   This variable is used to define all modules that the arbtier daemon matching this definition will load.

 timeout
   This variable defines how much time the arbiter will block waiting for the response of a inter-process ping (Pyro).
 3 seconds by default.
-This operation will become non blocking when Python 2.4 and 2.5 is dropped in Shinken 1.4.
+This operation will become non blocking when Python 2.4 and 2.5 is dropped in Alignak 1.4.

 data_timeout
   Data send timeout.
 When sending data to another process.
 120 seconds by default.